 Now, finally, the Ley de Costas has been reformed; the present Popular Party Government passed the changes in May without any cross-party support, extending concessions from 30 years to 75 years (adding 40 years), and making it legal to buy and sell concessions that before could only be inherited.
 As a result, concessions are now much more valuable; some could have increased in value by hundreds of thousands of Euros.

 The market has already reacted.
 “The changes to the coastal law are affecting the value of homes,” confirms Juan Fernandez-Aceytuno, head of the Sociedad de Tasación appraisal company, in comments to the Spanish press.

-In some areas the new law has liberated the market, and I have heard reports of a frenzy of transactions.
-I’ll cover this in a follow up article.
+In some areas the new law has liberated the market, for example in Barcelona’s Barceloneta beachfront district, and I have heard reports of a frenzy of transactions as a result.